flaturtha/CharlieChan/_short-stories/fallen-star.md

 casefileNumber: 55ccf75fb3901011515aefd3
 title: "The Case of the Fallen Star"
 series: A Dixon Hawke Mystery
-date: 2018-03-06
+date: 2018-03-05
 opub: Dixon Hawke's Casebook
 opubdate: Spring 1940
 opubissue: No. 4
 category: short-stories
-excerpt: "The famous criminologist finds himself on the set of Raymond Blade's latest picture.
-But can he sort out fact from fiction in THE CASE OF THE FALLEN STAR?"
+excerpt: "Once more that intrepid detective Dixon Hawke matches wits with a killer &mdash; this time on the set of Raymond Blad's latest picture!"
-tease: "Once more that intrepid detective Dixon Hawke matches wits with a killer!"
+tease: "The perfect post-Oscars short story ... when Dixon Hawke, the famous criminologist, finds himself on the set of Raymond Blade's latest picture.
+But can he sort out fact from Big Screen fiction in THE CASE OF THE FALLEN STAR?"
 image: /assets/img/short-stories/fallen-star.png
 fb-image: /assets/img/short-stories/fallen-star_fb.jpg
 imgh: 450px